BayeroSow/Doodle-Search-Engine/README.md

 # Search Engine
 This is a search engine that analyzes a content of a page, catalogs images and video files embedded on the page.
+This is a search engine that analyzes a content ot a page, catalogs images and vodeos files embedded on the page.

 # Requirements
 - Crawl website